carpentries-incubator/ml4bio-workshop/data/t_cell/README.md

 ## Notes

-- In this project, researchers are interested in classifying T cell's two activation states: activated (positive) and quiescent (negative).
+- In this project, researchers are interested in classifying T cells' two activation states: activated (positive) and quiescent (negative).
 - There are image feature differences across 6 donors, therefore the donor ID is included as the first column of each CSV file.